mohakksingh/Node-Restaurant/Readme.md

-# Node Restraunt Application
+# Node restaurant Application

-The **Node Restraunt** application is a Node.js-based system developed using the Express.js framework, with MongoDB as the chosen database.
+The **Node restaurant** application is a Node.js-based system developed using the Express.js framework, with MongoDB as the chosen database.
 This application manages information related to persons (staff) and menu items.
 It exposes specific endpoints to handle CRUD (Create, Read, Update, Delete) operations for both persons and menu items.

 ## Endpoints